GuangxiangZhu/GEM/README.md

     Second： Number of conformations.
 Default is 4.

-    Third： maximum number of iterations.
+    Third： Maximum number of iterations.
 Default is 1E4.

-    Four： Whether to perform parameter selection (1-yes, 0-no).
+    Four： Whether to perform parameter selection (1/0 indicates yes/no).
 Default is 0.

 * Input data